-The student understands different views on software quality and the role of reviews, inspection and testing as a part of software engineering and defect removal techniques.
-The student can conduct the review as part of review team and use an appropriate supporting tool.
+The student understands different views on software quality and the role of testing as a part of software engineering validation and verification activities, and defect identification/ removal techniques.
 The student knows testing levels, strategies and techniques, can create test cases and conduct unit testing with appropriate testing tools.
-The student knows the possibilities of test driven development, test automation and models for reviewing.
+The student knows the basics of test driven development and test automation.

 Software quality and quality assurance.
-Software reviews and inspection.
+Software quality management and metrics.
 Fundamental concepts of software testing.
-Software testing techniques.
-Test-driven development.
-Test automation.
+Functional and structural testing.
+Unit, integration, system, acceptance and regression testing.
+Hands on test-driven development.
+Test automation